insure logo

 Why it’s important for fathers to get life insurance

-As we recognize dads this Father’s Day, it’s a good reminder to make sure Dad has an adequate level of life insurance protection.
-In case of death, there’s often a reduction in household income if a father dies – in addition to the tremendous emotional loss.
+As we celebrate Father’s Day and recognize all the contributions fathers make, it’s a good time to make sure dads have an adequate level of life insurance protection.
+If a father dies, in addition to the emotional loss, there’s often a significant reduction in household income.

 For many families, the absence of a second parent necessitates hiring outside experts for household repairs, lawn maintenance and other essential tasks.
-Using the Father’s Day Index as a gauge, the cost could add up to almost $55,000 – and maybe more.
+Using the Father’s Day Index as a benchmark, the cost could add up to $58,000 – and maybe more.

 Life insurance can help lessen many families’ financial pain when a parent dies.